Information for presenters

 Online demo: if you plan to demonstrate your work online, please bring a laptop with a fully-charged battery.
 Assume that WiFi access may be unavailable or unreliable.

-Posters will not be included in the conference proceedings.
+A one-page abstract/summary of each poster will be included in the conference proceedings.

 Exhibition options will be made available to publishers, software houses, and other interested vendors.
 Interested parties are invited to contact the conference organisers for information about presenting an exhibit at the conference.